JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tips/csharp8-support/index.md

 leadin: |
     **How do these C# 8 features work again?** 🤔

     Learning new language constructs with Rider is just a matter of hitting **Alt-Enter**.
 Convert a `switch` statement to `switch` expression?
 Alt-Enter!
-Prefer compound assignments instead of simple assignments?
+Prefer compound assignments<!--more--> instead of simple assignments?
 Alt-Enter!
 Make use of `IAsyncDisposable` and `using` declarations?
 You know what – Alt-Enter! 🙃

     Note that most **quick-fixes can be applied in scopes**, for instance in the current method, type, file, or even for the whole solution.